Eastern massasauga

-The massasauga (Sistrurus catenatus) is a rattlesnake species found in midwestern North America from southern Ontario to northern Mexico and parts of the United States in between.
-Like all rattlesnakes, it is a pit viper and is venomous.
+The eastern massasauga (Sistrurus catenatus) is a species of rattlesnake found in eastern North America, from southern Ontario, Canada, eastern regions of the Midwestern states, and parts of the Great Lakes region in the United States.
+Like all rattlesnakes, it is a pit viper and is venomous; it is the only species of venomous snake in Ontario.

+Taxonomy

-Three subspecies were recognized for more than a century, although research published in 2011 elevated two subspecies Sistrurus catenatus catenatus and Sistrurus catenatus tergeminus, to full species: the eastern massasauga (Sistrurus catenatus) and the western massasauga (Sistrurus tergeminus).
+Three subspecies of Sistrurus catenatus were recognized for more than a century, although research published in 2011 elevated two subspecies Sistrurus catenatus catenatus and Sistrurus catenatus tergeminus, to full species: the eastern massasauga (Sistrurus catenatus) and the western massasauga (Sistrurus tergeminus).
 The status of the third subspecies was somewhat unresolved and it is tentatively recognized as the desert massasauga (Sistrurus tergeminus edwardsii) by some, or synonymized with the western massasauga (Sistrurus tergeminus) by others.
+It is currently thought that eastern massassauga is monotypic, i.e., has no recognized subspecies.

+Etymology and nomenclature

+The generic name Sistrurus is from the Latin sistrum (or Greek seistron), a "rattle", a form of musical instrument, and oura Greek meaning "tail".
+The name catenatus is derived from the Latin word catena meaning "chain", in combination with the suffix atus meaning "provided with", which likely alludes to the dorsal color pattern (or possibly the rattle).

+The standardized English name of Sistrurus catenatus is eastern massasauga.
+The Native American word, "massasauga", means "great river-mouth" in the Ojibwe language and was probably given to describe grasslands surrounding the river deltas in Ojibwe country.